 Although the item below is now out of date, but it is still interesting!

-item that was sent to me from Finland, which was kindly
+“official news item” that was sent to me from Finland, which was

 The ship will be handed over to the new owner in the beginning of September.
 The hotel will open in September, too.
 There will be a restaurant on board.

-ship is in good shape.
-Its has made a number of voyages to
+The ship is in good shape.
+Its has made a number of voyages to different parts of

 Another fine ship has been saved for the future for the younger generations to value and enjoy the great shipbuilding days of yesteryear!

-Kristina Regina seen from the decks of the Dawn Princess, whilst the author was on his
+The Kristina Regina seen from the decks of the Dawn Princess, whilst the author was on his

 In this image the addition of her aft extension is clearly visible